Metric tensor (general relativity): Schwarzschild metric

 Several other systems of coordinates have been devised for the Schwarzschild metric: Eddington–Finkelstein coordinates, Gullstrand–Painlevé coordinates, Kruskal–Szekeres coordinates, and Lemaître coordinates.

 Rotating and charged black holes

 The Schwarzschild solution supposes an object that is not rotating in space and is not charged.
-To account for charge, the metric must satisfy the Einstein Field equations like before, as well as Maxwell's equations in a curved spacetime.
+To account for charge, the metric must satisfy the Einstein field equations like before, as well as Maxwell's equations in a curved spacetime.
 A charged, non-rotating mass is described by the Reissner–Nordström metric.

-Rotating black holes are described by the Kerr metric and the Kerr–Newman metric.
+Rotating black holes are described by the Kerr metric (uncharged) and the Kerr–Newman metric (charged).